SuperDARN/pydarn/docs/user/install.md

 !!!
 Note
     If `pip --version` is pointing to python 3.6+ then you can use `pip install . --user` instead.

 !!!
-Warning
-    Do not install pydarn with `python setup.py install` as this may install other libraries pydarn requires in a local directory causing issues down the road.
+Note
+    Sometimes `python setup.py install` is needed to grab all hardware files (known issue).

+Please read pyDARN [Workflow documentation](../dev/team.md) to further understand how to develop in pyDARN.

 ## Troubleshooting